CassLamendola/Advanced-Lane-Finding/writeup.md

 To accomplish this, I created a Line class that stores information about the lines from the last few frames and updated my pipeline to make use of the `find_more_lane_lines()` function.
-Here's [link to my final video result](./final_project_result.mp4.zip)
+Here's [link to my final video result](./final_project_result.mp4.zip) You can also check out the videos in my [python notebook](https://github.com/CassLamendola/Advanced-Lane-Finding/blob/master/project.ipynb)

 ---